Home DestinationsAfricaUthando Tour Review: A Responsible Way to Explore Cape Town’s Townships

-I’ve traveled a lot in Africa, and I’ve seen poverty and slums, and also met wonderful people living in these areas.
-Like in Comoros where a local girl kindly let me stay in her house (and yes, some people might call this a slum) for the first night.
+I’ve traveled extensively across Africa, witnessing both poverty and slums, but also meeting incredible people living in these areas.
+For example, in Comoros, a local girl kindly let me stay in her house (and yes, some might call it a slum) for my first night.

-Many people who visit Cape Town, only see the posh side of it: The waterfront, luxury hotels, etc., when the majority of the population lives in townships.
-Many of these tourists have never seen real poverty, and many don’t know much about South African history.
+Many tourists visiting Cape Town only see the posh side: the waterfront, luxury hotels, etc., while the majority of the population in Cape Town lives in townships.
+Many of these tourists have never encountered real poverty and may not understand South Africa’s complex history.

 Khayelitsha Township

-I would say that township tours can be educational, and they can definitely open eyes of the people coming from Western countries.
-But please, do your research when choosing a tour company.
-I can highly recommend Uthando!
-To better explain what Uthando is all about, here is a citation from their website:
+Township tours can be educational and eye-opening, especially for people from Western countries.
+However, it’s essential to choose a responsible tour company.
+I highly recommend Uthando Cape Town.
+To better explain what Uthando is all about, here’s a quote from their website:

 Uthando (Love) South Africa offers authentic, uplifting, fun, inspirational, interactive and meaningful tours for FIT (individual) travellers as well as groups of any size visiting the community projects with which Uthando is working and supporting.